Anon-Planet/thgtoa/guide.md

 Double-check that the mobile operators selling the pre-paid SIM cards will accept the SIM activation and top-up without any ID registration of any kind before going there.
 Ideally, they should accept SIM activation and top-up from the country you live in.

-I would recommend GiffGaff in the UK as they are "affordable", do not require identification for activation and top-up, and will even allow you to change your number up to two times from their website.
+We would recommend GiffGaff in the UK as they are "affordable", do not require identification for activation and top-up, and will even allow you to change your number up to two times from their website.
 One GiffGaff prepaid SIM card will therefore grant you three numbers to use for your needs.

 Power off the phone after activation/top-up and before going home.
 Do not ever power it on again unless you are not at a place that can be used to reveal your identity and ideally leave your real phone on but at home before going to the safe place with only your burner phone.